abderox/Ilogger-spring-boot/README.md

 # Ilogger

-Ilogger is a library for customized logging and debugging in Spring Boot applications.
+Ilogger is intended to be a library for customized logging and debugging in Spring Boot applications.
 It provides a simple way to intercept and log HTTP requests and responses, as well as custom log messages.
+This is the actual project.

 ## Table of Contents